jmulligan191/rit-food-review/README.md

 # Notes & tips
 - **Overwriting:** Generated files will overwrite existing files in the `docs/` output directory.
 - **Adding restaurants:** Add new entries to your restaurants JSONC (e.g., `restaurants.jsonc`) following the example structure and re-run the compiler.
+ - **Adding restaurants:** Add new entries to your restaurants JSONC (e.g., `restaurants.jsonc`) following the example structure and re-run the compiler.
+Include `created_by` and `edited_by` if you want that metadata displayed on the compiled page.
 - **Template changes:** Edit `templates/skeleton.html` to change the look of all compiled pages.